aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

     requests:
       storage: 5Gi%
 ```
-Now let create the PVC.
+Now create the PVC.
 Run the below command:

 ```bash
 $ kubectl apply -f modules/fundamentals/storage/efs/efspvclaim.yaml
 persistentvolumeclaim/efs-claim created
 ```

-Now let us show the PV has been created automatically for the PVC we had created in the previous step:
+Now show the PV has been created automatically for the PVC we had created in the previous step:

 ```bash
 $ kubectl get pv